GaneshPhapale/kubernetes-tekton-cicd/README.md

 # Prerequisite

- 1. As you need tekton in install on your kubernetes/openshift enviornment.
+ 1. As you need tekton is install on your kubernetes/openshift enviornment.
     To setup it on kubernetes, follow: https://github.com/tektoncd/pipeline/blob/master/docs/install.md

  2. As we use dockerhub for image registery you need to login into the docker using command: